cpendo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File '5-local_variables' has a script that lists all local variables and environment variables, and functions.

 File '6-create_local_variable' has a script that creates a new local variable.

+File '7-create_global_variable' has a script that creates a new global variable.